-Name: Shalima Pannikode Position: Director Age: 46 Residence: McLean, Virginia, U.S. Director Since: M 2024 Independent
+Name: Shalima Pannikode Position: Director(3) Age: 48

+Residence: McLean, Virginia, U.S.

+Director Since: March

 Shalima Pannikode has served as a technology executive for several leading healthcare organizations in North America, including Anthem Inc. and Humana Inc., and is a recognized leader in digital transformation, data analytics and AI.
 She currently serves as Chief Technology Officer at Zelis.
 Ms. Pannikode started her career in a leadership role at Amerigroup.
 As her career progressed, she held a number of leadership roles including: Vice President of Information Technology at Anthem Inc. From 2019 to 2020, she served as Senior Vice President and Chief Information and Digital Officer at Wellstar Health System.
 From 2020 to 2022, she served as Senior Vice President and Chief Information Officer of Healthcare Services at Humana Inc. From 2022 until she moved to Zelis in December 2023, she served as Executive Vice President and Chief Information Officer of Liberty Mutual's global commercial business.
 Ms. Pannikode is also a co-founder and chairwoman for the Freedom Council for the Alliance for Freedom Restoration and Justice (AFRJ).
+Ms. Pannikode holds a Bachelor of Engineering in Computer Science Engineering from Bharathiar University and a Master's of Business Administration in Management Technology from the Georgia Institute of Technology.

-Our Board believes that Ms. Pannikode is gualified to serve on our Board due to her technology and leadership experience.
+Our Board believes that Ms. Pannikode is qualified to serve on our Board due to her technology and leadership experience.